U.S. House panel seeks grand jury evidence to assess Trump impeachment

 McGahn declined to testify earlier this year after the White House directed him not to cooperate with the committee.

-Reporting by Makini Brice and David Morgan; writing by David Alexander; editing by Jonathan Oatis
+Reporting by Makini Brice and David Morgan; writing by David Alexander; editing by Jonathan Oatis and Cynthia Osterman